munificent/craftinginterpreters/book/hash-tables.md

 ^code resize-increment-count (1 before, 1 after)

+This means that when we grow the capacity, we may end up with *fewer* entries in the resulting larger array because all of the tombstones get discarded.
+That's a little wasteful, but not a huge practical problem.

-I find it interesting that much of the work to support deleting entries was in `findEntry()` and `adjustCapacity()` to deal with tombstones.
+I find it interesting that much of the work to support deleting entries was in `findEntry()` and `adjustCapacity()`.
 The actual delete logic is quite simple and fast.
-In practice, deletions tend to be rare, so you'd expect a hash table to do as much work in the delete function and leave the other functions alone to keep them faster.
+In practice, deletions tend to be rare, so you'd expect a hash table to do as much work as it can in the delete function and leave the other functions alone to keep them faster.
 With our tombstone approach, deletes are fast, but lookups get penalized.

 I did a little benchmarking to test this out in a few different deletion scenarios.
 I was surprised to discover that tombstones did end up being faster